kcossifos/AppStore2/README.md

 #Unit Testing
 Tests you code to make sure there are no errors
 ```
+Make Sure your server is on by using npm start

 To run the test use the command mocha:
 mocha
 ```